mikesmithgh/ugbi/README.md

 set termguicolors
 ```

+## Compatibility
+Ugbi is compatible with Vim 8.0 and greater.
+If you are using a version less than 8.0 then the plugin will not work.

 ## Usage
 Only alphanumeric `[a-zA-Z0-9]` keys in insert mode trigger a count that is used by this plugin.
 This is done by remapping the keys
 in insert mode to trigger the plugin.
 To trigger the plugin, open a buffer and repeat the same character 42 times in insert mode.